 Jonathan Danaparamita, Wolfgang Gatterbauer

-Proposes QueryViz, a light-weight add-on to existing databases.
-Copy your SQL query into the interactive interface at http://queryviz.com and look at the visualization of the query's relational pattern.
+Proposes QueryVis (former QueryViz), a lightweight add-on to existing databases.
+Copy your SQL query into the interactive interface at http://queryvis.com and look at the visualization of the query's relational pattern.

 Databases will visualize queries too